 His 161.
 The Modern West.
 An examination of the history of modern society, emphasizing that of Western Europe and North America, but also attending to the West's relationship with the rest of the world.
+Partially satisfies the HS CCR.
 Partially satisfies the Modern Society LADR.

 His 162.
 Modern Politics: East Asia.
 Examines the shaping of modern politics and society in East Asia under the influence of Western ideology and as a response to Western imperialism.
 Topics include the Opium War, the Meiji Restoration and colonialism in both Korea and Vietnam.
 Also explores the rise of nationalist movements and the search for civil society in modern East Asia.
+Partially satisfies the HS CCR.
+Satisfies the CP ACE.
 Partially satisfies the Modern Society LADR and satisfies the Other Cultures LADR.